About the Code

 Who is covered by the Code?

-The Code applies to health and disability service providers who are providing health and disability services to consumers, regardless of whether or not those services are paid for.The Code also applies to hospitals and other health and disability institutions, and allows the Commissioner to enquire into system issues.
+The Code applies to health and disability service providers who are providing health and disability services to people, regardless of whether or not those services are paid for.The Code also applies to hospitals and other health and disability institutions, and allows the Commissioner to enquire into system issues.

 "Disability services" includes goods, services, and facilities provided to people with disabilities for: